TheMajorMayhem/SmileDoJ/smile-doj-sop/initialsop.md

 ---

 ## **15. Ethics and Misconduct Reporting**
-- DOJ staff may report anonymously to AG or DAG
+- DOJ staff may report anonymously to the Chief of Justice
 - Breaches include:
   - Tampering with evidence
   - Bias in trial